Section 1: Overview

 - 15 hours of English lessons per week

 - Half-board accommodation in single en suite rooms (breakfast and dinner)

-- Travel cards for zones 1 and 2 (access to all main tourist sites)
+- Travel tickets for travel in zones 1 and 2 (access to all main tourist sites)

 - 1 x full day excursion per week